reunu/tech-reference/redis/README.md

 ## Key Structure

 The Redis database uses hash sets for system state storage.
 All fields default to empty strings ("") when data is unavailable unless otherwise noted.

-Here's a comprehensive list of all available keys and their fields:
+For potential values, also see the [Bluetooth reference](../bluetooth/README.md).

 ### Vehicle State (`vehicle`)
 ```